saysora/p5/README.md

 ## P5 Theme DISCORD

-I think it's gonna be easier to help people for issues or other needs to join a discord rather than friending + dming so now there's a dedicated Discord specifically to this theme.
+I think, for the sake of helping people troubleshoot and or feature updates regarding the theme, that having a discord server will be easier than needing to friend request me and dm.
+So a discord has been made.

 [<img src="https://discordapp.com/api/guilds/809893441139507250/embed.png" />](https://discord.gg/ZuVUBfWk7N)